AnTheez/MedProfCoeF/README.md

 # MedEnglish Theme

-This repository contains a minimal WordPress theme for [medenglish.space](https://medenglish.space).
-The theme is designed to work with the Elementor plugin so you can customize pages visually.
+This repository contains a WordPress theme for [medenglish.space](https://medenglish.space).
+The templates include a basic design inspired by the current site combined with a landing page layout similar to the preview on [youware.com](https://www.youware.com/project/ta165zxqf3).

 ## Installing the Theme